-I am an independent researcher and consultant on issues of gender, education, and violence in low- and middle-income countries.
-My current big projects are with refugees and displaced persons in Tanzania and Iraqi Kurdistan and on livelihoods in Nigeria.
-I’ve also worked with organizations and on research questions in India, Zimbabwe, and in the US as well as conducted global reviews of programming.
+Completed flagship projects include a study of social norms of violence in and around schools in refugees and displaced persons in Tanzania and Iraqi Kurdistan and a pilot to conduct livelihoods analysis using household data in Nigeria, a landscape assessment of tools to measure youth workforce development skills, and a body of work on reducing child marriage, primarily in South Asia.
+I’ve also worked with organizations and on research questions in India, Zimbabwe, Sierra Leone, Guatemala, and in the US as well as conducted global reviews of programming.
+Smaller projects included of research, survey, and evaluation design and implementation; evaluation; cost-benefit analysis; and formative research.
 Work samples and quotes are available upon request (erinkfletcher+web [at] gmail [dot] com), or here.

-I work with two DC-based startups on economic development.
 I serve on the advisory board of the coffee company Al Mokha (full disclosure: I don’t drink coffee, but I’m very interested in the possible links between conscious enterprise and violence reduction).
-With Promethean Community, I support the design and development of community-based, contextually grounded theories of change and monitoring and evaluation (M&E).

 I tweet (frequently), and write here (less frequently lately).
-Mostly I write about gender, gender-based violence, development, coffee, countries I’ve spent a lot of time in (Tanzania, Venezuela, Zimbabwe, India, Iraq) or am preparing to spend time in (Guatemala, Sierra Leone), education, and women’s labor/wages/work.
+Mostly I write about gender, gender-based violence, development, coffee, countries I’ve spent a lot of time in (Tanzania, Venezuela, Zimbabwe, India, Iraq) or am preparing to spend time in (Nigeria), education, and women’s labor/wages/work.
 Sometimes I post pictures from my travels.

 Before Harvard, I spent three years as a visiting assistant professor of economics at two liberal arts colleges in Pennsylvania, Lafayette College and Gettysburg College.
 I taught courses in Econometrics, Labor Economics, Economic History, and Development, but primarily econometrics.
 A LOT of econometrics.

-My research is generally in labor and development topics with an emphasis on gender, families, investments in children, health, social norms, and interpersonal violence.
-I pull a lot from social psychology and sociology and am pursuing cross-disciplinary collaborations with political scientists and psychologists.
-In a past life, I did a little bit of work in economic history, primarily on 18th century financial markets and global civil conflict.
+Research-wise, I am interested in labor and development topics with an emphasis on gender, families, investments in children, health, health systems strengtheing, social norms, and interpersonal violence.
+I engage across disciplinary boundaries including work from social psychology and sociology and emphasize a focus on co-creation, learning, and right-fit evaluation and measurement methods.
+During graduate school, I did a little bit of work in economic history, primarily on 18th century financial markets and global civil conflict.

 I’ve lived in half a dozen countries and forgotten at least as many languages.
 My Spanish is all there and my Portuguese is still decent, but please don’t ask me anything in Tamil besides whether I’m thirsty.